jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Nice, we now have the ability to install a package, install a config file, and confirm that the service is up and running.

 Ok, if you have any chef knowledge, you are probably wondering why we didn't add this to the `run_list`.
 That's a great question, why not?
-Well honestly, I wanted to show how different recipes can call other recipes, or even cookbooks.
-If you want to use the `run_list` idea, all you have to do is the following, `vim ~/solo/solo.json` and:
+I wanted to demonstrate how different recipes can call other recipes, or even cookbooks.
+If you want to use the `run_list` way, all you have to do is add it to `~/solo/solo.json`:
 ```json
 {
     "run_list": [ "recipe[base::default]","recipe[base::ssh]" ]